Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Overdensity analysis

-With the new spectroscopic data from \citet{bosman20}, we can now quantify the nature of the overdensity associated with J0836 much more precisely.
-It is interesting that while only 2 of the 7 objects from \citet{zheng06} were targeted spectroscopically by \citet{bosman20}, they represent 2/3 of the spectroscopically confirmed objects near J0836.
-These two objects are also the brightest among the \citet{zheng06} sample (\zp-band magnitudes of 25.5 and 26 mag).
+With the new spectroscopic data from B20, we can now quantify the nature of the overdensity associated with J0836 much more precisely.
+It is interesting that while only 2 of the 7 objects from Z06 were targeted spectroscopically by B20, they represent 2/3 of the spectroscopically confirmed objects near J0836.
+These two objects are also the brightest among the Z06 sample (\zp-band magnitudes of 25.5 and 26 mag).
 The typical surface density and redshift distribution of \ip-dropouts selected with HST is well known.
 According to \citet{bouwens07}, the cumulative surface density is $0.328\pm0.044$ arcmin$^{-2}$ to \zp=26.5 mag, and based on their redshift distribution the (random) probability of finding a dropout in the redshift range $z=5.73-5.86$ ($\Delta z=0.13$) is 0.16.
 In this redshift range and in an area of 5 arcmin$^2$ we would thus naively expect to find $0.3\pm0.04$ objects.
-With two \citet{zheng06} objects spectroscopically confirmed in this region, the three-dimensional overdensity thus appears sigificant as well ($\delta=n/\bar{n}-1\approx6$).
-Here we did not take into account the third confirmed object from \citet{bosman20} because it did not pass the \ip-dropout selection criteria used in \citet{zheng06}.
+With two Z06 objects spectroscopically confirmed in this region, the three-dimensional overdensity thus appears sigificant as well ($\delta=n/\bar{n}-1\approx6$).
+Here we did not take into account the third confirmed object from B20 because it did not pass the \ip-dropout selection criteria used in Z06.

+In the analysis below, the terms dropout and Lyman Break Galaxy (LBG) are used interchangeably to indicate continuum-selected star-forming galaxies.
+We will use the term \lya\ emitter (LAE) for the subset of star-forming galaxies with a prominent \lya\ emission line having a minimum rest-frame equivalent width (EW) of $\sim$20 \AA.
+Using this criterion, at least 2 of the 3 B20 objects would classify as LAEs.
 We assume the redshift distribution of \citet{bouwens07} for \ip-dropouts and that of \citet{inami17} as presented by \citet{mignoli20} for LAEs.
 According to these distributions the probabilities of finding a single LBG and LAE in the redshift range $z=5.73-5.86$ are 0.16 and 0.073, respectively.
-Of the 7 \citet{zheng06} dropouts, two spectra were taken and both objects fell into this range, giving a probability of 0.026 based on the binomial distribution (2 out of 2 with $P=0.16$).
-Among the spectroscopic targets of \citet{bosman20}, four objects with \lya\ were found, three of which fell in the redshift range $\Delta z=0.13$ near J0836.
+Of the 7 Z06 LBGs, two spectra were taken and both objects fell into this range, giving a probability of 0.026 based on the binomial distribution (2 out of 2 with $P=0.16$).
+Among the spectroscopic targets of B20, four objects with \lya\ were found, three of which fell in the redshift range $\Delta z=0.13$ near J0836.
 The probability of this occurrence at random is 0.0015 again using binomial statistics (3 out of 4 with $P=0.073$).

 These small (but non-zero) probabilities are suggestive that the presence of the quasar J0836 has some effect on the clustering observed.